AutoSail-MDH/autosail/wind_to_sail/ROS2/wind_to_sail/README.md

 # Wind to Sail

 Wind to sail reads the wind direction and sets the angle of the sail according to the direction of the wind.
-It is a stand in for the SNN that will replace it.
+This is a simple stand in for the SNN that will later replace this node.

 ## Usage